Home Home

 This is an old pub Toad in the Hole table owned by the author.
 The central hole has begun to be distorted by the battering of the coins.

 You might think this is a pretty simple concept, an even a somewhat boring pastime, perhaps, at first.
 But you would be so wrong - like most pub games, the simplicity disguises hidden depths.
 The subtlety here, is that lead is a soft material and the best players can use that to their advantage.
-For the first few games, most beginners struggle to make a coin land flat on the surface and, if it lands at the slightest angle, it will flip off the table leaving you to rummage around the skirting boards and under tables to retrieve it.
+For the first few turns, most beginners struggle to make a coin land flat on the surface and, if it lands at the slightest angle, it will flip off the table leaving you to rummage around the skirting boards and under tables to retrieve it.
 Once that basic skill is under control, the temptation is to just try to send the disks directly into the hole but this turns out to be poor tactics - if the disk catches the edge of the hole then there is a high chance it will flip and go sailing onto the floor.

 So there tend to be two schools of thought - many players like to land the coin flat near the front of the table aiming to slide it a few inches nicely into the hole.
 The trouble with that is that once a disk misses, it then lies in the way of any subsequent disks and reduces the chance of a big score.
 So the better players attempt to master the rather more difficult technique of landing the brass disk directly behind the hole at a slightly forward angle so that it digs into the lead and falls backwards into the hole.
 Really good players are proficient at both techniques starting with the 'slide', and then moving onto the 'dig' as necessary.
-And then occasionally if a disk lies right over the hole so that the slightest nudge will send it in, a final disk might be sent right at the hole.
+And then occasionally if a toad lies right over the hole so that the slightest nudge will send it in, a final disk might be sent right at the hole.
 I've seen the last disk hit two over the hole and all three ending up inside - imagine the satisfaction...

 Toad in the Hole Competitions